 |10||Missing You Already||Mid June, Year 11|

-Although nowhere specific is mentioned in the tales, the characters can be said to live in a small-to-medium town in one the undiscovered rural parts of the English Midlands in the area to the North and East of Birmingham.
+Although nowhere specific is mentioned in the tales, the characters can be said to live in a small-to-medium town in one the undiscovered rural parts of the English Midlands in the area to the North and East of Birmingham, bordering on the Derbyshire Peak District.

 A list of the major characters appearing in the stories can be found here.

-Avid readers will have discovered that some words have different or additional meanings in British English compared to American English and vice versa.
-The following are examples that appear in these stories: bristols = breasts (slang) football (game) = soccer kecks = trousers or underpants (regional term) punter = customer (additional meaning, slang) revise = review a subject before a test (additional meaning) show (someone) up = to embarrass, but not humiliate, someone by saying or doing something.
-Can be done unintentionally. trump = fart (additional meaning) HMRC - Her Majesty's Revenue & Customs = UK tax authorities.
+Avid U.S. readers will have discovered that some words have different or additional meanings in British English compared to American English and vice versa.
+The following are examples that appear in these stories: biscuits = cookies bristols = breasts (slang) chips = fries crisps = chips football (game) = soccer kecks = trousers or underpants (regional term) manky = dirty, messy, unpleasant (regional term) mash = to make tea (regional term) punter = customer (additional meaning, slang) revise = review a subject before a test (additional meaning) show (someone) up = to embarrass, but not necessarily humiliate, someone by saying or doing something.
+May well be done unintentionally.
+Can also be done reflexively. trump = fart (additional meaning) HMRC - Her Majesty's Revenue & Customs = UK tax authorities.
+The meaning of most terms can usually be inferred from the context.